tsubasaogawa/aws-firelens-fluentd-dev-kit/README.md

 # aws-firelens-fluentd-dev-kit

-This simple development kit adds &lt;source&gt; sections in your custom fluentd configuration.
+This simple development kit runs your custom fluentd adding &lt;source&gt; sections to configuration.

-## Problems to develop Firelens container
+## Problems to develop Firelens fluentd container

 ### Cannot set &lt;source&gt; section which listens localhost in fluentd conf file

-&lt;source&gt; section listening localhost will be defined by Firelens automatically.
-ECS will show error when we also define it in custom fluentd configuration.
+Firelens will define &lt;source&gt; section listening localhost to fluentd configuration.
+When we define it too for local debug, Fluentd may show error: `unexpected error error_class=Errno::EADDRINUSE error=#<Errno::EADDRINUSE: Address in use - bind(2) for "0.0.0.0" port 24224`.

-It is hard to debug container because fluentd does not listen localhost in local machine.
+It is hard to write configuration because fluentd does not listen localhost in local machine.

 ## Usage